macrocosm-os/data-universe/docs/miner.md

 }
 ```

-In this example, we configure the Miner to scrape using a single Scraper, the "X.Flash" scraper.
-The Scraper will run every 5 minutes (300 seconds).
+In this example, we configure the Miner to scrape using a single scraper, the "X.Flash" scraper.
+The scraper will run every 5 minutes (300 seconds).
 When it runs, it'll run 2 scrapes:
 1. The first will be a scrape for at most 100 items with #bittensor.
-The data scrape will choose a random [TimeBucket](../README.md#terminology) between (now - max_age_in_minutes, now).
-The probability distribution used to select a TimeBucket matches the Validator's Incentive for [Data Freshness](../README.md#1-data-freshness): that is, it's weighted towards newer data.
+The data scrape will choose a random [TimeBucket](../README.md#terminology) in (now - max_age_in_minutes, now).
+The probability distribution used to select a TimeBucket matches the Validator's incentive for [Data Freshness](../README.md#1-data-freshness): that is, it's weighted towards newer data.
-1. The second will be a scrape for either #decentralizedfinance or #tao, chosen at random (uniformly).
-The scrape will scrape at most 50 items, and will use a random [TimeBucket] between now and the maximum data freshness threshold.
+2. The second will be a scrape for either #decentralizedfinance or #tao, chosen at random (uniformly).
+The scrape will scrape at most 50 items, and will use a random TimeBucket between now and the maximum data freshness threshold.

+You can start your Miner with a different scraping config by passing the filepath to `--neuron.scraping_config_file`

 # Choosing which data to scrape